Accident Law

 Smyrna man killed in head-on York County crash, troopers say

-A western York County man has been identified as the person killed in a head-on crash west of Clover in which every other driving force became hurt, officers stated.
+A western York County man has been identified as the person killed in a head-on crash west of Clover in which every other driver was hurt, officers stated.
 James Dalton Horne, 27, of Smyrna, died on the scene of the crash on S.C.
 55, said Chris Westover of the York County Coroner’s Office.
-The crash occurred overdue Friday, in step with officials.
+The crash occurred overdue Friday, in line with officials.
 Horne became recognized over the Memorial Day vacation weekend via the coroner’s office.

-The Memorial Day weekend starts offevolved the summer using season while elevated volume is visible on South Carolina roads, in line with regulation enforcement.
+The Memorial Day weekend starts off the summer season, while elevated volume is visible on South Carolina roads, in line with law enforcement.
 The different motive force, who became hurt, changed into transported to a health facility with accidents, said Lance Cpl.
-David Jones of S.C.
+David Jones of the S.C.
 Highway Patrol.
-The different driver’s calls and situations have now not been released.
+The different drivers’ calls and situations have not been released.
 No passengers had been mentioned in either car, Jones said.

-Horne changed into using north on the toll road in a 2005 Honda Accord when he collided head-on with a 2004 Chevrolet truck traveling south, Jones said.
+Horne changed onto using north on the northbound toll road in a 2005 Honda Accord when he collided head-on with a 2004 Chevrolet truck traveling south, Jones said.
 Both drivers had been wearing seat belts, Jones stated.

-The crash stays under investigation via each motorway patrol and the coroner’s workplace.
+The crash is under investigation by the motorway patrol and the coroner’s office.
 Unfortunately, 20 human beings have died in crashes on York County roads in 2019, according to the S.C.
 Department of Public Safety.
 First of all, one part of auto accident law is that you must have auto insurance if you are driving your vehicle on public roads.

 A certain amount of insurance is required by law.
 At least liability coverage must be carried to protect others if they or their property is injured in an accident that is your fault.
 However, you can carry more than just liability insurance to keep yourself covered if an accident occurs.
 If you don’t have the proper insurance, you are legally responsible, and it can lead to fines or even jail time, depending on the circumstances.